 Apple Watch measures your heart rate throughout the day when you’re still, and periodically when you’re walking (Apple Watch Series 1 or later).
 Since Apple Watch takes these background readings based on your activity, the time between these measurements will vary.
 Apple Watch also calculates a daily resting rate and walking average by correlating background heart rate readings with accelerometer data when sufficient background readings are available.

 So with all your great heart rate data already saved, let’s look at how to see it all.
-Whether you want to share it with your doctor or just want to see for yourself, we’ll start with viewing heart rate data on Apple Watch, then look at how to see even more heart rate data on iPhone.
+Whether you want to share it with your doctor or just want to see it for yourself, we’ll start with viewing heart rate data on Apple Watch, then look at how to see even more heart rate data on iPhone.

 How to see your Apple Watch heart rate history

-On Apple Watch:
+On Apple Watch

 - Head to the Heart Rate app on your Apple Watch to see daily data (app with heart icon)

-- You’ll see your current heart rate.
-Swipe or scroll down with the Digital Crown
+- You’ll see your current heart rate, swipe or scroll down with the Digital Crown

 - Now you can see your resting rate, walking average, workout heart rate, and heart rate recovery data (if you’ve done a workout recently)